 The project has been delayed due to lack of available resources.
+At the end of 2023, SFPW has staffed the project and is preparing design phase deliverables.

-Proposed New Rotary Drum Thickener (RDT) and Associated Flocculation Tank Assembly
+Proposed new Rotary Drum Thickener (RDT) and associated flocculation tank assembly

 10037734 - OSP Plant-wide Ventilation (HVAC) Upgrades